 You may have noticed that I clarified both of my visits by saying “The first/second time I went for dinner.”
 This is because Halls has an amazing bar.
 Rather, they have one drink that I’m obsessed with called the 434 martini.
 It’s pineapple infused vodka that’s served ice cold and frothy.
 It’s not overly fruity, but it definitely tastes nothing like alcohol.
 Except for the fact that it’s straight alcohol.
 So you don’t realize how much you’ve actually had until you stand up to go to the bathroom after the 5th one and you almost fall on your face (that’s actually a true story about my dad the night I graduated).
 The first time I had one was at a party hosted at Halls for my entrepreneurship class after our final exam.
 It was a 2 hour reception with free food and drinks courtesy of Tommy Baker (anytime there are free drinks involved, you can guarantee I’m going to make an appearance).
 I made Lily come with me and we started drinking martinis, excited for some free Halls food.
 We found out, about 3 martinis in, that the “free food” was actually a veggie tray.
 Don’t get me wrong, I love carrot sticks, but if I’d known that’s all the food I was going to be having, I would have eaten something hearty before I starting downing liquor.
 Needless to say, Lily and I had a great time.

-I took my mom and Jenn to Halls for drinks before we went to Pantheon for the drag show, and we sat at one of the community bar tables drinking and hanging out.
+I took my mom to Halls for drinks before we went to Pantheon for the drag show, and we sat at one of the community bar tables drinking and hanging out.
 One of the Hall family members, usually Billy or Tommy, came by a number of times to make sure we had everything we needed and that we were enjoying ourselves (we were).
 We stayed for about an hour, and we getting ready to head out to go across the street to O-Ku (they make these habanero-infused vodka martinis with sugared rims that my mother is obsessed with) when Tommy Hall stopped us to ask why we were leaving so soon.
 My mother, being my mother, told him “We’re going over to O-Ku to get sugar and spice martinis.
 They’re my favorite.”
 Tommy Hall replied “O-Ku is great, but did you know we actually invented those?
 Why don’t you have a seat and I’ll bring you one.”
 So we sat back down and he brought us a round on the house.
 Tina was skeptical that they would be as good as O-Ku’s, so she was quite surprised to find out that she actually liked these more.
 Apparently the ones that Halls makes are spicier.
 I don’t really do spicy.
 I took one sip and then had to chug a gallon of water to be able to feel my lips again.

 I’ve literally never had a bad experience at Halls.
 Every time we leave, Billy is there to shake our hands, or give us a hug and thank us for coming.
 Once he even chased us down the street, to make sure he thanked us properly.
 The service continues, even when you’re not at the restaurant.
 They sent my mom a hand-written thank you note, telling her how much they appreciated her coming into the restaurant on her birthday.
 They even wished me a happy birthday on Facebook, even though I hadn’t been to Halls in over 2 months.
 They’re all about the relationships that they build with their customers.
 Pairing their outstanding customer service with their delectable food (did I mention the filet is the best I ever had??) and you have a recipe for an unforgettable night out.